mendix/docs/content/en/docs/appstore/app-services/intelligent-document-service.md

 ### 1.2 Features

-* Extract data from images in bulk and map data to an entity
+* Extract data from images (jpg, jpeg, bmp and png) in bulk and map data to an entity
 * Train a model using sample images by marking specific areas in images
+* Support data extraction from **single page** pdf document as well.
 * Support [Mendix SSO](/appstore/modules/mendix-sso/)

 ### 1.3 Limitation

-* Currently only supports images in JPG and JPEG formats
+* Currently supports images in JPG, JPEG, BMP and PNG formats during training of the model.

 ### 1.4 Prerequisites